 Almost a hundred years after it was founded, the tin factory lives on.
 And so does our sense of craftsmanship.
 Expertise passed down through the generations and adapted to modern production methods.
 Much of our work is still done by hand, always with care and precision.
 That’s how things have always been done in Dalstorp whether it was milk churns or bathroom furniture.

 The years went by and Holger’s sons grew up It was the period after the Second World War when belief in the future was strong.
 The brothers saw potential all around them, and had a new vision for the tin factory They enthusiastically began trying their hand at making other sheet metal products.
 The result was a revolutionary bathroom cabinet made of sheet metal with built-in lighting.
 This innovation would become a trendsetter for all modern bathrooms.

 The breakthrough year was 1962.
 As a result of the new bathroom cabinet, bathrooms started being taken seriously.
 What was once regarded as an anonymous, private and purely functional room was transformed into a space for furnishings, design and relaxation.
 The brothers continued innovating.
 Soon they built a large carpentry workshop and launched their first bathroom furniture.

-The distinct Fyn washbasin from the DK furniture range, designed by Morten Voss and Stinne Knudsen.
+DK furniture range, designed by Morten Voss and Stinne Knudsen.